Skip to main content

 Inside Filosign's Signing Flow: Infrastructure Built for Legal Certainty

-When we set out to rebuild Filosign’s signing flow, we had one non-negotiable requirement: every signature must be independently verifiable by anyone, anywhere, without trusting Filosign’s servers.
-This sounds obvious, but most e-signature platforms create “platform risk”—if their database disappears, your proof of signature might too.
+When we rebuilt Filosign's signing flow, we had one non-negotiable requirement: every signature must be independently verifiable by anyone, anywhere, without trusting Filosign's servers.

-Our new placement-based signing infrastructure solves this.
-It combines cryptographic placement manifests, Merkle inclusion proofs, and on-chain attestations to create a system that is:
+Our placement-based signing infrastructure combines cryptographic placement manifests, Merkle inclusion proofs, and FSEnvelopeRegistry attestations on Base to produce evidence that is:

-1. Platform Risk: If the company shuts down, your proof may become unverifiable
+1. Platform risk: If the vendor shuts down, verification may become impossible

-2. Database Tampering: An insider could modify signature records undetected
+2. Database tampering: An insider could alter records without external detection

-3. No Field-Level Granularity: You can prove who signed, but not what they specifically agreed to
+3. No field-level granularity: You can prove who signed, but not which fields they completed

-4. Vendor Lock-in: Exporting your signed documents often loses the verification context
+4. Vendor lock-in: Exports often lose the verification context

-At the heart of our system is the Placement Manifest — a cryptographic commitment to exactly where and what each signer must sign.
+At the heart of the system is the Placement Manifest, a cryptographic commitment to exactly where and what each signer must sign.

 When a sender prepares a document, they place signature fields on specific pages at specific coordinates.
 The manifest captures: